Canceled flights due to Luzon earthquake

 Please refresh this page for updates.

-MANILA, Philippines – Domestic and international flights scheduled on Monday night, April 22, and Tuesday, April 23, were canceled due to the magnitude 6.1 earthquake that rocked Luzon.
+MANILA, Philippines – Several domestic and international flights scheduled on Monday night, April 22, and Tuesday, April 23, were canceled due to the magnitude 6.1 earthquake that rocked Luzon.

 Parts of the Clark International Airport have been damaged due to the earthquake.